 Transition Costs consist of costs recorded in connection with: (i) the transfer of manufacturing lines from closed sites to other sites within our global network; (ii) the sale of real properties unrelated to restructuring actions (Property Dispositions); and (iii) with respect to Q3 2023 and YTD 2023, the Purchaser Lease Charge.
 In connection with our March 2019 Toronto real property sale, we treated associated relocation and duplicate costs as Transition Costs.
 As part of such sale, we entered into a 10-year lease with the purchaser of such property for our then-anticipated headquarters, to be built by such purchaser on the site of our former location (Purchaser Lease).
 However, as previously disclosed, we were informed that due to construction issues, the commencement date of the Purchaser Lease would be delayed beyond the prior target of May 2023.
 As a result, in November 2022, we extended (on a long-term basis) the lease on our current corporate headquarters.
 Subsequently, we were informed that the Purchaser Lease would commence in June 2024.
 In Q3 2023, we executed a sublease for a portion of the space under the Purchaser Lease.
-Consistent with our prior treatment of duplicate costs incurred as a result of our 2019 Toronto real property sale, we recorded the \$3.9 million Purchaser Lease Charge as Transition Costs in Q3 2023 and YTD 2023, representing the excess of rental expenses under the Purchaser Lease (with respect to the subleased space) over anticipated rental recoveries under the sublease.
+Consistent with our prior treatment of duplicate costs in June 2023, representing the excess of rental expenses under the Purchaser Lease (with respect to the subleased space) over anticipated rental recoveries under the sublease.
 Transition Costs consist of direct relocation and duplicate costs (such as rent expense, utility costs, depreciation charges, and personnel costs) incurred during the transition periods, as well as cease-use and other costs incurred in connection with idle or vacated portions of the relevant premises that we would not have incurred but for these relocations, transfers and dispositions.
 Transition Recoveries consist of any gains recorded in connection with Property Dispositions.
-We believe that excluding these costs and recoveries permits a better comparison of our core operating results from period-to-period, as these costs or recoveries do not reflect our ongoing operations once these specified events are complete.
+We believe that excluding these costs and recoveries permits a better comparison of our core operating results from period-to-period, as these costs or recoveries do not reflect o